lightbend/kalix-jvm-sdk/samples/java-valueentity-shopping-cart/README.md

 # Shopping Cart example (using a Value Entity)

-This example project implements an API for a shopping cart using an Kalix Value Entity
+This example project implements an API for a shopping cart using a Kalix Value Entity

 ## See also